 In my opinion, they’re also completely fascinating.

-Embrace The Outside-In.
+Embracing The Outside-In.

 Remember this now infamous Rumsfeldism from 2002, when the US was in a fuss about Iraq’s possible weapons of mass destruction?